fatma-Elzeny/Embedded-Linux/AdminLinux_Task4/SW shared buffer/README.md

 ### Recommendation
 For most IPC needs, **user-space shared memory**, **pipes**, or **sockets** are simpler, safer, and more portable alternatives.
 Kernel-level buffers should only be used when absolutely necessary, and even then, they should be implemented with extreme care.

-Let me know if you need more details or alternatives!